 the of 'The Honest In story Woodcutter', the angel gives the woodcutter the golden and silver axes along with his own iron axe, as a reward for his honesty.
-The moral of 'honesty is the best policy' is narrated to children in an effective manner.
-Fables and stories which were usually narrated to children by elders, are transmitted today through animated forms and decorative story books filled with lots of colourful pictures.
+The moral of 'honesty is best policy' is narrated to children in an effective manner.
+Fables and stories which were usually narrated to children by elders. transmitted today through animated forms and decorative story books filled with lots of colourful pictures.
 The forms may have changed.
 But for centuries together moral stories are being passed on from one generation to other.

-The function of all children's stories is to create a sense in the children of what is right/wrong, acceptable/unacceptable, do's/don'ts prevalent in a particular society.
+The function of all children's stories is to create a sense in the children of the right/wrong, acceptable/non-acceptable, do's/don'ts prevalent in a particular society.
 It gives them a sense of growing up in their own world.
-This process whereby vulnerable infants become self-aware, skilled individuals is termed as socialization
+This process whereby vulnerable infants become self-aware. individuals skilled is termed socialization

 The focus of this chapter is to understand the meaning and process of socialization.
-It aims to see how the individual becomes a social actor competent to participate in society.
+It aims to see how the individual becomes a social actor competent to participate in the society.